Bruce Lee: 1940–1958: Early roles, schooling and martial arts initiation

-Lee's father Lee Hoi-chuen was a famous Cantonese opera star.
-As a result, the junior Lee was introduced to the world of cinema at a very young age and appeared in several films as a child.
+Lee's father was a Cantonese opera star.
+As a result, Junior Lee was introduced to the world of cinema at a very young age and appeared in several films as a child.
 Lee had his first role as a baby who was carried onto the stage in the film Golden Gate Girl.
 He took his Chinese stage name as 李小龍, lit.
-Lee the Little Dragon, for the fact that he was born in both the hour and the year of the Dragon by the Chinese zodiac.
+"Lee the Little Dragon", for the fact that he was born in both the hour and the year of the Dragon by the Chinese zodiac.

-As a nine-year-old, he co-starred with his father in The Kid in 1950, which was based on a comic book character and was his first leading role.
+At age seven, Lee began practicing tai chi together with his father.
+As a nine-year-old, he co-starred with his father in The Kid in 1950, which was based on a comic book character, "Kid Cheung", and was his first leading role.
 By the time he was 18, he had appeared in 20 films.
 After attending Tak Sun School (德信學校; several blocks from his home at 218 Nathan Road, Kowloon), Lee entered the primary school division of the Catholic La Salle College at age 12.

-In 1956, due to poor academic performance and possibly poor conduct, he was transferred to St. Francis Xavier's College, where he was mentored by Brother Edward Muss, F.M.S., a Bavarian-born teacher and coach of the school boxing team.
-After Lee was involved in several street fights, his parents decided that he needed to be trained in the martial arts.
+In the early 1950s, Lee's father became an opium addict.
+In 1956, due to poor academic performance (and possibly poor conduct), Lee was transferred to St. Francis Xavier's College.
+He was mentored by Brother Edward Muss, F.M.S., a Bavarian-born teacher and coach of the school boxing team.

-In 1953, Lee's friend William Cheung introduced him to Ip Man, but he was rejected from learning Wing Chun Kung Fu under him because of the long-standing rule in the Chinese martial arts world not to teach foreigners.

-His one quarter European background from his mother's side was an initial obstacle towards his Wing Chun training.
-Cheung spoke on his behalf and Lee was accepted into the school.
-Lee began training in Wing Chun with Yip Man.
-Yip tried to keep his students from fighting in the street gangs of Hong Kong by encouraging them to fight in organised competitions.
+In 1953, Lee's friend William Cheung introduced him to Ip Man.
+According to Cheung, Lee's European background on his mother's side led him to be rejected, initially, from learning Wing Chun kung fu under Ip Man because of the long-standing rule in the Chinese martial arts world not to teach foreigners.
+Cheung spoke on his behalf and Lee was accepted into the school and began training in Wing Chun with Ip Man.
+Ip tried to keep his students from fighting in the street gangs of Hong Kong by encouraging them to fight in organized competitions.

-After a year into his Wing Chun training, most of Yip Man's other students refused to train with Lee when they had learned of his mixed ancestry, as the Chinese were generally against teaching their martial arts techniques to non-Asians.
-Lee's sparring partner, Hawkins Cheung, states, "Probably fewer than six people in the whole Wing Chun clan were personally taught, or even partly taught, by Yip Man".
-However, Lee showed a keen interest in Wing Chun and continued to train privately with Yip Man, William Cheung, and Wong Shun-leung.
+After a year of his training with Ip Man, most of the other students refused to train with Lee.
+They had learned of his mixed ancestry, and the Chinese were generally against teaching their martial arts techniques to non-Asians.
+Lee's sparring partner, Hawkins Cheung, states, "Probably fewer than six people in the whole Wing Chun clan were personally taught, or even partly taught, by Ip Man".
+However, Lee showed a keen interest in Wing Chun and continued to train privately with Ip Man, William Cheung, and Wong Shun-leung.

-In 1958, Bruce won the Hong Kong schools boxing tournament, knocking out the previous champion, Gary Elms, in the final.
-That year, Lee was also a cha-cha dancer, winning Hong Kong's Crown Colony Cha-Cha Championship.
+In 1958, Lee won the Hong Kong schools boxing tournament, knocking out the previous champion, Gary Elms, in the final.
+That year, Lee who was also a good cha-cha dancer, won Hong Kong's Crown Colony Cha-Cha Championship.